 A third means of accomplishing the objective of integration is through the early involvement of students in a range of research experiences.
 Starting in their first quarter through the end of their third year, students are expected to attend a weekly clinical seminar class, Clinical Proseminar, Psychology 403-1, 2, 3.
-All students in the program are expected to attend the proseminar regularly, but only need to register for it in years 1-3.
+All students in the program are expected to attend the proseminar regularly but should only register for it when they have room in their schedules for the credits without taking an overload (more than 4 other classes per quarter).
 The three courses aim to provide a strong background in basic principles of and topics within clinical psychological science, covering research and professional/applied domains.
 Content will cover three broad domains relevant for your development as a clinical scientist: